 Japanese Pickled Cucumber Recipe using Shio Koji

-It became a topic of conversation several years ago in Japan and now the lumpy white paste is commonly used by Japanese home cooks.
+It became a topic of conversation several years ago in Japan, and now, the white seasoning paste is a staple among Japanese home cooks.

-Actually, Shio Koji can be used in various ways, and just with the salted rice malt, you can easily make tasty pickles.
+Shio Koji is a multi-purpose seasoning used in various ways, and just with the salted rice malt, you can easily make tasty pickles.

 Pickled Cucumber Recipe using Shio Koji

-When it comes to the Japanese pickle made with Shio Koji, the most common vegetable prepared for it is cucumber.
+When it comes to the Japanese pickle made with Shio Koji, the most commonly prepared vegetable is cucumber.

-Luckily now, I have the pickled cucumber in the refrigerator of my house, so this time let me share how it is made with Shio Koji.
+Fortunately, now, I have the pickled cucumber in the fridge of my house.
+So, this time, let me share how we make it with Shio Koji.